-The calls may even seem to come from a legitimate call center.
-Microsoft states that their technical support representatives will never initiate contact with a user.
-Avoid this common phone scam by contacting the manufacturer directly and to get their official phone number by visiting their website.
+The calls may even seem to come from a legitimate outbound call center.
+Microsoft states that its technical support representatives will never initiate contact with a user.
+Avoid this common phone scam by contacting the manufacturer directly and getting their official phone number by visiting their website.

 5. Bank Scams

 We’re all vulnerable when it comes to money.
 That means anyone with a bank account, credit card, or debit card is at risk for bank scams.